nodejs/node/GOVERNANCE.md

 There is no specific set of requirements or qualifications for TC membership beyond these rules.

-The TC may add additional members to the TC by unanimous consensus.
+The TC may add additional members to the TC by a standard TC motion.

-A TC member may be removed from the TC by voluntary resignation, or by unanimous consensus of all other TC members.
+A TC member may be removed from the TC by voluntary resignation, or by a standard TC motion.

 Changes to TC membership should be posted in the agenda, and may be suggested as any other agenda item (see "TC Meetings" below).